What Is an SSL Certificate? Everything You Need to Know

 The type and nature will largely depend on the blog site, the installed applications, their requirements, and the site demographics.
 For this reason, it would be best to have at least the basic certificate type even when the site is just starting up, just in case a more sophisticated version is required.

 Usually, the provided assets by the hosting provider will be suitable for the type of site that is to be created.
-The web hosting companies typically provide the best-possible certificate types according to the plan types — cheap shared hosting sites are given the lowest tier of certificates, while dedicated server customers may be contacted to have the more advanced ones issued.
+The web hosting companies typically provide the best possible certificate types according to the plan types — cheap shared hosting providers are given the lowest tier of certificates, while dedicated server customers may be contacted to have the more advanced ones issued.

 Practically, everyone can create their own certificate, this distinct option is labeled as the ability to make a self-signed certificate.
 The main difference is that a digital signature operated by the site owners is used instead of a Certificate Authority (CA).
 In practice, this means that no outside party has verified the authenticity and authority of the site.